 If you or your employees need to work with electrical equipment above certain thresholds, it is essential to wear arc flash suits.
 In this article we discuss how to choose the right arc flash suit for the work conditions you expect.

-If you are considering buying arc flash suit and want to learn more check out our useful Arc Flash Suit Buying Guide.
+If you want to learn more about buying an arc flash suit you can also check out our useful Arc Flash Suit Buying Guide.

 Choosing an Arc Flash Suit

 The important factors to consider when choosing an arc flash suit are:

 1. The kinds of electrical hazards faced at the worksite.